onehashai/onehash-connect/api_docs/incoming-webhooks-walkthrough.md

 information about an event in the JSON request body.
 Instead, they put key details like the event type in a separate HTTP header (generally this is clear in their API documentation).
-In order to test Zulip's handling of that integration, you will need to record which HTTP headers are used with each fixture you capture.
+In order to test OneHash Connect's handling of that integration, you will need to record which HTTP headers are used with each fixture you capture.

-Since this is integration-dependent, Zulip offers a simple API for doing this, which is probably best explained by looking at the example for GitHub: `zerver/webhooks/github/view.py`; basically, as part of writing your integration, you'll write a special function in your
+Since this is integration-dependent, Connect offers a simple API for doing this, which is probably best explained by looking at the example for GitHub: `zerver/webhooks/github/view.py`; basically, as part of writing your integration, you'll write a special function in your